Submitty/submitty.github.io/_docs/student/login.md

 This page is your gateway to the rest of Submitty.
 From here, you can enter your current courses and past courses if your professor archived them.
-You can also view your student information and change your name if your preferred name does not match school records.
+You can also view your student information, change your name if your preferred name does not match school records, and if available at your school, change your password.

 ## How Can I Access My Courses?